MattPinder/MastersProject/README.md

 2.)
 Start updating genbank file (/note field to give reason why) 3.)
 Potentially restructure the Kordia directory; add updated version of genbank file to, e.g. '01_Annotation' folder

+	17 August 2016

+Cut apart the genbank file, now contains only the products and sequences of the unnamed proteins (filename: AUP2).
+Also copied the V5 genbank file and renamed V6, so all genes named hereafter will be added to this file; the note field of the genbank file should be used to justify the naming of each gene.

+Running the new file through NCBI batch CD-Search Tool again, and will make a note of any promising results.
+(Still running; Search-ID QM3-qcdsearch-29D17B06C7A6E9DA)